amroalbarham/city-explorer/README.md

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

-01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->
+01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource... -->

 ## Credit and Collaborations
 no one